 - Additional Info

 Each call box is a battery-powered, solar-charged roadside cellular telephone.
 Call boxes are easy to spot (bright yellow box on an aluminum post with a royal blue identifying sign) and are conveniently located next to highways and freeways.
-Call boxes are usually placed in pairs across from each other approximately one mile apart in urban areas, with greater spacing in rural areas.
+All call boxes are Teletype (TTY) equiped and usually placed in pairs across from each other approximately one to two miles apart, depending on availability of a consistent cellular signal, other motorist aid services, and Americans with Disabilities (ADA) access.

 The system of call boxes is operated in close coordination with both the California Highway Patrol (CHP) and the California Department of Transportation (Caltrans).
 A professional Call Answering Center answers the call box calls, transfers them when appropriate, and public safety assistance such as law enforcement, paramedic and fire control are dispatched by the California Highway Patrol when needed.